xitu/gold-miner/article/2020/how-to-build-a-recommendation-system-in-a-graph-database-using-a-latent-factor-model.md

 # How to build a recommendation system in a graph database using a latent factor model

-#### In-database training avoids exporting the data from the DBMS to other machine learning platforms thus better support continuous model updates

 ## What is a recommendation system?

 A recommendation system is any rating system which predicts an individual’s preferred choices, based on available data.
 Recommendation systems are utilized in a variety of services, such as video streaming, online shopping, and social media.
 Typically, the system provides the recommendation to the users based on its prediction of the rating a user would give to an item.
 Recommendation systems can be categorized by two aspects, the utilized information and the prediction models.